 As long as they’ve been installed correctly, they can be as secure as any other door that leads into the home.

-To help make your French doors as secure as possible, you can take some extra measures:
+To help make these doors as secure as possible, you can take some extra measures:

 - Install double glazing rather than single